Mike-31415/startup/README.md

 - Account linking with other people by sending them a request to their account.
 - Add expenses.
 - Add and edit categories.
+- Send an email to update people about their budget.

 ### Technologies